 However, some people are allergic to penicillin.
 Their immune system flags penicillin (or related antibiotics) as harmful.
 Within minutes, they could have:

-“Overall, less than 1% of people are allergic to penicillin,” said Puneet Shroff, MD, an allergist with Banner – University Medicine.
+“Overall, less than 1% of people have an allergic reaction to penicillin,” said Puneet Shroff, MD, an allergist with Banner – University Medicine.
 “But about 10% of people think they have a penicillin allergy.”

 Why do so many people think they’re allergic to penicillin?
 These reasons might play a role: